akhilome/study/courses/learning_how_to_learn/notes.md

   - Use **delibrate practice**!
 Practicing the easy stuff only fools you into thinking you actually understand a concept, when in reality you, sadly, don't.

 * Einstellung is a "disease".
 Try to be flexible!

+## Week 4

+_Interesting bullets from this week_

+* Chunking is related to how habits work

+* Habits may be thought of as having 4 parts, VIZ:
+  - The cue (Location, Time, How you feel, Reactions)
+  - The routine
+  - The reward
+  - The belief

+* Focus on process not product to prevent procrastination.

+* To tackle procrastination, the following key pointers may help:

+  - Keep a planner journal (weekly & daily)
+  - Commit to certain routines and tasks daily
+  - Give yourself rewards for finishing a task, but delibrately delay the reward until the task is done.
+  - Watch for procrastination cues and try to 'beat' them.
+  - Have a belief in your new system, even if the tasks feels like drudgery initially.
+  - "Eat your frogs first".

+* Tap into the outstanding Visual and spatial memory systems the human brain possess.

+* The memory palace technique for remembering groups of unrelated items.